Jared-Godar/codeup_notes/sql/sql_notes.md

 - `CHAR(LENGTH)` specified number of characters; will pad
 - `VARCHAR(LENGTH)` doesn't pad with extra space
-- `TEXT` Can be anytihng.
+- `TEXT` Can be anything.
 But slow with big databases.
 Not used too often.
 - `DATE`
 - `TIME`
 - `DATETIME`
     - Built-in features and functions for comparing different times
-- `NULL` behaves like 0; Actually the absence of a value
+- `NULL` behaves like 0; Actually, the absence of a value
-    - If there is an optonal column rarely used, can be set up as null
+    - If there is an optional column rarely used, it can be set up as null

 ## Creating Tables